 Try some creative healthy vegetarian and vegan barley recipes.

 Most grocery stores stock pearl barley; look for it near the dried beans and lentils.
 You can also often find it in the bulk bins.
 Barley groats, which have only the outer hull removed, may be packaged as hull-less barley but aren't as readily available.
 You may need to check at a health-food store or go online for those.
 It's easy to substitute one for the other by adjusting the cooking time accordingly.

 Store dry barley in an airtight container away from moisture and light.
 Kept this way, it lasts indefinitely, making it a good option for an emergency food supply.
 Cooked barley should be refrigerated and consumed within three or four days.
-Plain cooked barley can be frozen for up to six months, making it convenient to add to a quick-cook meal.
+Plain cooked barley can be frozen for up to six months, making it convenient to add to a quick-cook meal or beverage.